MN 2320. Business Communications. 3 Semester Hours.

 MN 4310.
 3-Day Startup: Innovation in Action.
 3 Semester Hours.

 In this course, students participate in a 3-day learning by-doing entrepreneurship and innovation workshop.
 The course is offered in a location that enables creativity and team work, offering an extreme hands-on environment.
 Students experientially learn about idea generation, team formation, customer feedback, rapid prototyping and pitch crafting.
 In addition to the 3-day startup workshop, students learn about product and service commercialization, sources of funding, and new venture operations through a series of online lectures, discussions and assignments.
 This course is open to all students.
 Prerequisites: none.
+(Fall).

 MN 4320.
 Management Consulting.
 3 Semester Hours.